taproot-wizards/purrfect_vault/README.md

 They'd get a little bigger with a signature check, but not much.

+### Seems like we could get rid of some of these CATs by just concatenating elemtents before they go into the witness.
+Why don't we do that?
+Yep!
+There is quite a bit of script optimization that could be done.
+I have a generic function for getting the SigMsg components and I just use that everywhere.

 ### Can I contribute?
 Yes!
 PR's welcome.
 I'm happy to review and help you get your PR merged.
 I'm also happy to help you get set up with the project if you're having trouble.
 Just ask!